Sovu Women’s Coffee

 ABOUT SOVU WASHING STATION

-Sovu washing station was established in 2005 and is the smallest of Maraba’s washing stations, servicing about 397 cooperative members who farm locally and 8 individual farmer groups.
+Sovu washing station was established in 2006 and is the smallest of Maraba’s washing stations, servicing about 334 cooperative members who farm locally and 8 individual farmer groups.
 The washing station is located in the Huye Sector of Huye District, in Rwanda’s Southern Province.
 Day operations are overseen by Jean Claude Ndikumana, who is supported by the Head of Quality Control, Christine Ilibagiza.

 Maraba, and specifically the Sovu washing station, has consistently been recognised for quality including numerous Cup of Excellence awards in 2008, 2011, 2012, 2013, and 2015.
 This is no small accomplishment, and this year’s offering is right up there with these exceptional lots.
 The cooperative has recently upgraded cherry sorting equipment and a water treatment facilities at each of their washing stations.
 They have also constructed a warehouse, where the coffee is safely stored before being transported to Kigali for final stages of milling and preparation for export.

 The area around Sovu washing station has ideal growing conditions for high-quality coffee, with high elevations, good rainfall and steady, cool temperatures year-round.
-Typically, farms are very small – averaging just a fifth of a hectare and are situated around 1,800 meters above sea level.
+Farms are very small – averaging just a third of a hectare and are situated around 1,800 meters above sea level.
 Most washing stations in Rwanda receive cherry from hundreds (and sometimes thousands) of farmers who own very small plots of land.
 Separation of such tiny lots is expensive and impractical, so the large majority of coffees are processed as a mixed lot from multiple producers.
 Typically, lots are separated as day lots (ie. cherries that were all picked on the same day) rather than from a single farm or producer group.

 Head here to learn more about the work of Maraba Cooperative.